This is the fifth in a 5-part series of articles which undergird all of the content we publish on hesed.com.

 Recognizing the centrality of the dinner table in the life of the New Testament church led the leadership of the declining, 85-year-old Westminster Community Church in Seattle, Washington in 2008 to plant a “dinner church” in a community center 60 blocks south of their church building in a neighborhood where many to most residents were financially challenged, isolated, lonely, and without hope.
 Within a year, hundreds of unchurched people were sitting around tables in a community center on a weekly basis, observing the love of God being expressed in the midst of His community (a pocket of life in their community), hearing the stories of Jesus, and being prayed for.

 There are now ten different expressions of “dinner church” in and around Seattle.
 Six nights a week, somewhere in Seattle, there is a lavish dinner served to community residents by believers in Jesus.
-Worship music is played in the background.
+Worship music is playing in the background.
 Artists are painting metaphors of the gospel.
 Speakers are telling the stories of Jesus.
 Friendships are being built between believers and unbelievers around the dinner table.
 People are being converted to Christ and being discipled in the Way of Jesus.

 Now there are over 160 formal dinner church locations reported to the Dinner Church Collective, a (in their own words) “nation-wide community of mealtime missionaries spreading the word about a simple, effective and historic approach to starting new forms of church” (and who knows how many informal locations of “dinner churches” exist that have not been reported?).